Message from the Division Director

 The tumor service at Grady Memorial Hospital is staffed by residents, each of whom is assigned a one-month rotation.
 Residents are responsible for both outpatient and inpatient evaluation of preinvasive and invasive gynecologic cancers.
 Physicians from the division of gynecologic oncology supervise this tumor service.

-Private oncology patients are admitted to Emory University Hospital Midtown and to Emory University Hospital by the faculty of the division.
+Private oncology patients are admitted to Emory University Hospital Midtown, Emory University Hospital, and Emory University St. Joseph's Hospital by the faculty of the division.
 Our residents are intimately involved in the inpatient care of these patients during gynecology rotations at the respective hospitals.
 Residents who are part of our residency program are the only house staff who rotate on these tumor services.

 Because certain of our patients are treated according to investigational protocols for clinical trials or other research efforts, clinical research interfaces with patient care.
 The division of gynecologic oncology is an affiliate of the Gynecologic Oncology Group, which permits its participation in a multitude of national collaborative trials.
 Other clinical investigation protocols designed by the division are conducted on a local level.
 Residents have the opportunity to participate in these clinical investigations and to learn first-hand the mechanisms of protocol design and implementation, the methods of statistical analysis of results, and the logic of scientific evaluation and comparison of new and traditional therapies in various study populations.